judebantony/cicd-github-action-example/README.md

            files: target/surefire-reports/*.xml

 ```
+Sample test result:-
 ![unittest](./doc/unittest.png)

 ### 2) SonarQube Cloud - Code Quality ###
 [SonarQube](https://www.sonarqube.org) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.

-Inspect the code using [SonarQube](https://www.sonarqube.org), enable the quality gate check and upload the result to its Cloud SaaS offering.
+Inspect the code using [SonarQube](https://www.sonarqube.org) and enable the Quality Gate Check in CI/CD workflow.
+Results are uploaded to [SonarQube](https://www.sonarqube.org) Cloud SaaS offering.

 ```yaml
   sonar: